-Toronto is a vibrant and energetic metropolis.
+Toronto is a vibrant, energetic and relatively safe metropolis.
 An interesting mélange, it is known for its historic architecture, rich diversity, shopping, and an intense love of sports.

 The largest city in Canada, there’s plenty to see and do in Toronto for intrepid travellers.
 From watching world-class sports to indulging in delicious cuisines, there’s something for everyone in this cosmopolitan city.

 With a population of more than 2.8 million people, Toronto is home to a great number of distinct neighbourhoods.
 To get a good feel for the city, we recommend you visit three or four different areas depending on the nature of your visit.

 This guide includes the “must-sees” broken down by interest in each neighborhood.